qmk/qmk_firmware/keyboards/zeal60/keymaps/tusing/README.md

     ```Makefile
     RGBLIGHT_ENABLE = yes
-    AUDIO_ENABLE = no  # Underglow cannot be used with audio.
+    AUDIO_ENABLE = no     #Underglow animations cannot be used with audio.
     ```
 2. Add the following to your [```config.h```](https://github.com/Wilba6582/qmk_firmware/blob/zeal60/keyboards/zeal60/keymaps/default/config.h):

     ```c
-    #define RGBLIGHT_ANIMATIONS
+    #define RGBLIGHT_ANIMATIONS    // Underglow animations.
+    #define RGBW 0                 // 1 if you have an RGBW strip.
     #define RGB_DI_PIN B0          // The pin your RGB strip is wired to
-    #define RGBLIGHT_ANIMATIONS    // Require for fancier stuff (not compatible with audio)
     #define RGBLED_NUM 16          // Number of LEDs
     #define RGBLIGHT_HUE_STEP 5    // How much each press of rgb_hue changes hue
     #define RGBLIGHT_SAT_STEP 10   // How much each press of rgb_sat changes sat